 - Because of the supreme transfiguration of His body, Christ can become interior to those who believe in Him.
-The ascension of the Lord does not mean His withdrawal from creation, for He continues to be present and at work through the Holy Spirit.
+But, the ascension of the Lord does not mean His withdrawal from creation, for He continues to be present and at work through the Holy Spirit.

 - The bodily ascension into heaven is a testimony to the fact that man was created for eternity, for the Son does not only appear to the Father as God but also as Man.

-For the Church, through the Resurrection and Ascension, a new age has begun to dawn, the age of the future and eschatological restoration to the glory of God, since through these events we not only have a rising of Christ to power and glory, but also a lifting of man to soteriological and eschatological wholeness.
-Those who accept faith in the Resurrection and Ascension are turned towards the future and the coming again of Christ.
+But, for the Church, through the Resurrection and Ascension, a new age has begun to dawn, the age of the future and eschatological restoration to the glory of God, since through these events, we have not only a rising of Christ to power and glory but also a lifting of man to soteriological and eschatological wholeness.
+Those who accept faith in the Resurrection and Ascension are turned towards the future and the coming of Christ again.